GameStop frenzy sparks fresh investment in stock-trading apps

 “Ninety percent of them are investing for the first time,” said Jimenez.

-Flink raised $12 million in a funding round in February led by Accel Partners, an early investor in Facebook.
+Flink raised $12 million in a funding round in February led by Accel, an early investor in Facebook.
 Accel is also an investor in Public.com and Berlin-based Trade Republic Bank Gmbh, which allows European retail investors to buy fractions of U.S. stocks, according to Accel partner Andrew Braccia.

 “The bigger story here is there’s just this global trend of… accessibility,” he said.